S.J.

 THE DAUGHTER

-Possibly getting a crowning achievement of being the film that flew most under the radar at this year's Toronto International Film Festival hails from Spain in control of director Manuel Martín Cuenca.
-The Daughter (La Hija in Spanish) revolves mostly around a couple of different daughters depending on how you look at it, main focus being on Irene (played by Irene Virgüez), a 15-year-old girl who gets taken in by Javier (Javier Gutiérrez) and Adela (Patricia López Arnaiz), a couple living at a mountainous area.
-It turns out that Irene is escaping from a juvenile centre where Javier works in and that she's also pregnant, having promised to give the baby to Javier and Adela in return for financial compensation for her and the baby's jailed father.
-Thrills and pressures increase as Irene and the couple begin to lose trust in each other and while authorities search for her, closing in slowly.
+Possibly earning the crowning achievement of being the most under-the-radar film at this year's Toronto International Film Festival is a project hailing from Spain and director Manuel Martín Cuenca.
+The Daughter (La hija in Spanish) revolves mostly around two different daughters depending on how you wish to look at it, main focus being on Irene (played by Irene Virgüez Filippidis), a 15-year-old girl who gets taken in by Javier (Javier Gutiérrez) and Adela (Patricia López Arnaiz), a couple living in a mountainous area.
+It turns out that Irene is escaping from a juvenile centre where Javier works at and that she's also pregnant, having promised to give the baby to Javier and Adela in return for financial compensation for her and the baby's jailed father Miguel (Juan Carlos Villanueva).
+Thrills and pressures increase as Irene and the couple begin to lose trust in each other and authorities show up searching for her.

-A lot of that setup, which is mainly the film's first act, seems like it has a bunch of elements that would indicate very emotional journeys for the characters.
-That isn't really the case which is also a good thing because The Daughter never loses its genre (thriller) in the process.
-The thriller essence of the movie comes with clever moments with a certain investigator, calmly menacing outing from Gutiérrez that thankfully isn't just one-note and the film's absolutely rockstar final act that has you glued to the screen, shredding like a metal breakdown.
-Emotional beats are there but they're saved for right moments, in those Virgüez takes the centre stage while it never looks like this is her first film role, which it is.
+Much of that setup, which is mainly the film's first act, seems like it has a bunch of elements that would indicate very emotional journeys for the characters.
+That isn't really the case which is also a good thing because The Daughter never loses its momentum or pace in the thriller genre.
+The thriller essence of the movie comes with clever moments with a certain investigator, a calm yet menacing outing from Gutiérrez that thankfully isn't just one-note and the film's absolutely rockstar final act that has you glued to the screen since it shreds like a metal breakdown.
+Emotional beats are there but they're saved for right moments and during those Virgüez takes the centre stage while it never looks like this is her first film role, which it is.

-The screenplay by Martín Cuenca and co-writer Alejandro Hernández carefully weaves in and out those moments while the subtext will leave the viewer thinking about themes of motherhood, autonomy of one's body and where, if there is one, does one cross the line from good intentions to evil acts.
-While the film would work great just with those, what makes it stand out more is that there are more than just ideas present here; oppressive but playful score by Vetusta Morla is effective despite being small at times and Marc Gómez del Moral's cinematography balances the dark, secretive corners of the couple's home with sunny and stunning mountains outside when pressure inside begins to boil over.
+The screenplay by Martín and co-writer Alejandro Hernández carefully weaves in and out of those moments while the subtext will leave the viewer thinking about themes of motherhood, autonomy of one's body and where, if anywhere, does one cross the line from good intentions to evil acts.
+While the film would work great just with these questions, what makes it stand out more is that there's more gravitas in how it all is presented.
+Oppressive but playful score by the band Vetusta Morla is effective despite being minimal at times and Marc Gómez del Moral's cinematography balances the dark, secretive corners of the couple's home with sunny and stunning mountains outside when pressure inside begins to boil over.
+Let it boil, I say.

-Smileys: Score, cinematography, Javier Gutiérrez, Irene Virgüez, screenplay
+Smileys: Score, cinematography, Javier Gutiérrez, Irene Virgüez Filippidis, screenplay

 5.0/5